social

 What scholarships are available at CIA?

-First year, first time and transfer students can qualify for a CIA Merit Scholarships.
-The priority deadline for first year applicants is March 1st of every year.
+First year, first-time, and transfer students can qualify for CIA Merit Scholarships.
+The priority deadline for first year applicants is March 1 of every year.
 Scholarships have historically ranged from $6,500 to full-tuition for up to four years of study at CIA.
-The scholarship is ... more
+The scholarship is ba... more

 What if I do not win a CIA Merit Scholarship upon entering CIA, will I receive any money at all from CIA?